linode/docs/docs/websites/nginx/install-nginx-ubuntu-14-04.md

           nginx http uwsgi temporary files: "uwsgi_temp"
           nginx http scgi temporary files: "scgi_temp"

-6. Build and install NGINX with the above configuration.
+6. Build and install Nginx with the above configuration:

         sudo make
         sudo make install

-7. As the root user, create a separate user and group for NGINX.
+7. As the root user, create a separate user and group for Nginx:

         sudo adduser --system --no-create-home --disabled-login --disabled-password --group nginx

     NGINX is now installed in `/opt/nginx`.

-8. Installing from source doesn't include an init file to control when NGINX starts and stops during boot and shutdown.
-You can either extract that file from the *[nginx-common](http://packages.ubuntu.com/trusty/nginx-common)* package at packages.ubuntu.com, or create an SysV script to manage NGINX as shown below.
+8. Installing from source doesn't include an init file to control when Nginx starts and stops during boot and shutdown.
+You can either extract that file from the *[nginx-common](http://packages.ubuntu.com/trusty/nginx-common)* package at packages.ubuntu.com, or create an SysV script to manage NGINX as shown below:

     {: .file}
     /etc/init.d/nginx